argentumproject/argentum-old/README.md

 ## Conf Settings
-if you are setting up a pool or want to solo mine in SHA add the following to the conf file algo=sha256d
+if you are setting up a pool or want to solo mine in SHA add the following to the conf file algo=sha256

-If you wnat to set the daemon to scrypt, remove the algo= setting altogether or set it to algo=scrypt the default operation is scrypt.
+If you wnat to set the daemon to scrypt, set the algo= to algo=scrypt